mjdamgaard/UP-Web-Project/README.md

 Apart from a few functions that are built into the JS interpreter itself, most of the fundamental functions available, that are not user-defined ones, come from so-called 'developer libraries.'
 These libraries are imported dynamically by the user scripts, which means that there are no limit to the number of developer libraries that the given service provider might make available for its users.

 Furthermore, users are also free to import functions and classes, etc., from other user-uploaded directories.
-(And they can choose whether to bundle these imports together with their own modules, namely if they want to bundle their project directory, or to just import the foreign user modules dynamically as well).
+(And they can choose whether to bundle these imports together with their own modules, or to just import the foreign user modules dynamically as well).

 When a user wants to upload a new project, they can upload it as a whole directory at once.
 A tutorial for how to do this will available soon.
 They will then become the admin of that directory, which means that they are also free to edit the files in that directory.